BJP resolution praises Modi's leadership, accuses opposition of opportunism | Politics

 - India

-With assembly elections in five states on its mind, the BJP leadership on Sunday asked Uttar Pradesh Chief Minister Yogi Adityanath to propose the political resolution in its national executive meeting here with the chief ministers of the three other states pitching in as well.
+Assembly elections in five states on its mind, the BJP's national executive meeting here on Sunday saw Uttar Pradesh Chief Minister Yogi Adityanath proposing the party's political resolution that praised Prime Minister Narendra Modi's leadership, with the chief ministers of the three other states pitching in as well.

-The resolution praised Prime Minister Narendra Modi's leadership and accused the opposition of ''opportunism'' and a mindset of ''extreme hate''.
+The resolution also accused the opposition of ''opportunism'' and acting with a mindset of ''extreme hate'', while predicting a big win for the BJP in Uttar Pradesh, Uttarakhand, Goa and Manipur due to the development works of its state governments and the party's organisational strength.

 Asked about the decision to pick Adityanath to propose the resolution, Finance Minister Nirmala Sitharaman retorted, ''Why not'', while praising his work as chief minister and noting that he heads India's largest state.